Infant Safe Haven Laws - Indiana

 Citation: Ann.
 Code § 31-34-2.5-1(d), (f)

-A hospital that approves the operation of a newborn safety device that meets the requirements set forth in section are immune from civil liability for an act or omission relating to the operation of the newborn safety device unless the act or omission constitutes gross negligence or willful or wanton misconduct.
+A hospital that approves the operation of a newborn safety device that meets the requirements set forth in section is immune from civil liability for an act or omission relating to the operation of the newborn safety device unless the act or omission constitutes gross negligence or willful or wanton misconduct.

 Protection for Relinquishing Parent